ryanflorence/js-stylesheet/README.md

 example.

-If you're shipping a component, you might attach a function to it that your consumers call that will inject the CSS, and then they call it before initializing their application.
+If you're shipping a component, you might attach a function to it that your consumers call to inject the CSS.

 ```js
 var MyAmazingWidget = Embularactymerbone.createComponent({